dangrie158/email-categorization-thesis/source/09_chapter_1.md

 However, it should not go unmentioned that, in some cases, the full body of the mail may not be available, for example, due to encryption.

-It also is worth noting that this available data may be high-quality features as, for instance, a thread probably is often about a single topic and therefore all of its messages would be of the same class.
+It also is worth noting that this available data may be high-quality features as, for instance, a thread probably is often about a single topic and therefore all of its messages would be associated to the same class.

 <!--The methods that will be analyzed will all be based on a word2vec model [@mikolov2013efficient].
 For the automatic classification into categories that already have a large tagged training set available (e.g. different folders in the user's inbox), a simple strategy may suffice.
 This simple strategy may use a large word2vec model as a neutral base and inherits a concrete model for each category by learning the tagged data.
 The classification task then simply maximizes the log-likelihood of a new document by minimizing the calculated loss in each model.